dimitriabrahamsson/turbo-chem/README.md

 #### The following steps will help you run turbo-chem on your computer and make structure predictions for a set of chemicals.

-#### Preparing the data
+#### Let's start by preparing the data
-1. Start with the .cvs file called BloodExposomeLSERfinal.csv
+1. Start with the .cvs file called BloodExposomeLSERfinal.csv.
+This file contains the database that we will use to train the model.
-2. Run blood_exposome_frag_atoms.py to generate BloodExposomeLSERfragment_atoms_R.csv
+2. Run blood_exposome_frag_atoms.py to generate BloodExposomeLSERfragment_atoms_R.csv.
+This step generates RDKit fragments and number of atoms for the chemicals in the database.
+Our model is designed to take as input equilibrium partitioning ratios (together with MS1 data) and convert these to RDKit fingerprints.

-#### Convert the physicochemical fingerprints to RDKit fragments
+#### Run the model to convert the physicochemical fingerprints to RDKit fragments
 Run ANN_structure_pred.py to generate the result files for the training and testing sets training_results_exposome_i1.0.csv and test_results_exposome_i1.0.csv

 #### Simulate the database search (for evaluation only)